Pontcanna: Parks and leisure facilities

 Sophia Gardens and Pontcanna Fields form a large strip of parkland between Pontcanna and the River Taff.
-Pontcanna Fields were acquired by the Cardiff Council from the 5th Marquis of Bute in 1947.
+Pontcanna Fields was acquired by the Cardiff Council from the 5th Marquis of Bute in 1947.
 The parkland includes the Cardiff City Riding School, football pitches and allotments.

 Plasturton Gardens is a small public park between Plasturton Avenue and Plasturton Place.

-The SWALEC Stadium (home to Glamorgan County Cricket Club) and the Sport Wales National Centre are located on Sophia Close, just north of the Sophia Gardens park.
+The SWALEC Stadium (home to Glamorgan County Cricket Club) and the Sport Wales National Centre are located on Sophia Close, just north of Sophia Gardens Park.

 Government

 Pontcanna is part of the Cardiff electoral ward of Riverside, and in the Cardiff West UK parliamentary constituency.

 In 2016 Pontcanna became a local government community in its own right, having previously been part of the Riverside community.
 However, it does not have a community council.